 Use a clean and dry spoon, every time you take it out from the container.
 Close the lid tightly after every use.

 Mango Shrikhand Recipe (Amrakhand)

 - ½ cup mango puree (homemade or canned)

 - 1 pinch saffron strands

 - ¼ cup powdered sugar

-- Transfer 1 pound (500 g) plain yogurt to a fine-mesh strainer and keep the strainer over a large bowl.
-Keep the bowl in the refrigerator for 3-4 hours.
-The liquid will drip from the yogurt making it thick and creamy.
+- The liquid will drip from the yogurt making it thick and creamy.
 The thick yogurt that is collected now is called CHAKKA.

 - Discard the liquid or drink it.
 It is super healthy.

 - Transfer the thickened yogurt to a medium mixing bowl.
-Add ½ cup mango puree, ½ teaspoon ground cardamom, 1 pinch saffron and ¼ cup powdered sugar to the bowl.
+Add mango puree, cardamom, saffron strands, and sugar to the bowl.

 - Mix the ingredients using a wire whisk until smooth and creamy.
 Refrigerate the mango shrikhand for a few hours.
 Garnish with slivered dry fruits and nuts.
 Serve chilled.